Abbottabad (poem)

 "Abbottabad" is a poem by Major James Abbott (1807–1896), who wrote the work about his experience of living in the area before leaving it.
-He was impressed by beauty of the area.
-The Pakistani city Abbottabad, which he founded (then capital of the Hazara District of British India), is named after him.
+He was impressed by the beauty of the area.
+The Pakistani city Abbottabad, which he founded (then the capital of the Hazara District of British India), is named after him.
 A plaque commemorating his poem is displayed at Lady Garden Park within the city.
 The poem has been criticised as being poorly written, in the manner of William McGonagall's substandard verse.